 Comino Island is the tiny island north of Malta, between Malta and Gozo.
 It apparently only has 3 inhabitants.

 Rather than taking the touristy boat trip, consider taking the #11 bus to the ferry at Il Cerkiwwa and visit on your own.
 You will have more freedom and flexibility.
 The Blue Lagoon is indeed an impossible shade of blue but this is the only stop on the average boat tour that also takes you to Comino Island.

 Instead of swimming in the famous but crowded Blue Lagoon, you could be here:

 I wrote an entire post about this experience.
 Yes that’s how much I liked it!
 I will tell you exactly how to reach this secret lagoon.
-This was my favorite day of entire trip.
+This was my favorite day of my entire trip.

 Read More: Trekking Comino Island

 Mdina is the old capital of Malta.
 It is a typical medieval town and referred to as “The Silent City”, especially because of its quiet nights.
 I loved the narrow cobbled streets and the city walls.
 The whole city is essentially an open-air museum and one of Europe’s finest examples of an ancient walled city.

 The first season of Game of Thrones was filmed here before they decided to make Dubrovnik King’s Landing, so you may see some familiar sights!